04gly/sul/README.md

 sudo -i
 ```
 - B3
-- Run the script below corresponding to the installation package in the first step
+- copy and run the Script below corresponding to the installation package in the first step
 - B5
 - done
 ---